 - provide limited financial assistance to kindred and affiliated organisations and groups.

 In 2003, following requests from some of the independent associations, the FSB committee established and formalised the “umbrella” concept - a concept where the FSB sits in a focal position relative to a cluster of individual and independent squadron associations, thus providing a linkage for embracing the fighter squadrons' fraternity as a whole.

-In late 2004 the Fighter Squadrons' Branch website was launched, with the home page graphically illustrating implementation of this concept.
-From an original eight associations, some eleven groups now populate this cluster.
+In late 2004 the Fighter Squadrons Branch website was launched, with the home page graphically illustrating implementation of this concept.
+From an original eight associations, some twelve groups now populate this cluster.

 1969 - 1985